 - 4. Establish a connection (not a link) to the DUT. - 5.
-Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 10 data bits to put the DUT into the ACKNOWLEDGE DETECT state (see Test #28.2.1: Ability Match). - 6.
+Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 11 clock pulses to put the DUT into the ACKNOWLEDGE DETECT state. - 6.
 Observe whether the DUT entered the ACKNOWLEDGE DETECT state. - 7.
 Repeat steps 4-6, incrementing the number of data bits until the DUT is observed to enter the ACKNOWLEDGE DETECT state.

 - 8. Establish a connection (not a link) to the DUT. - 9.
-Use a Traffic Generator to send the DUT a series of the following 2 FLPs alternating at 16 ms apart: a 17 pulse FLP containing the following data: 11000111 with no clock pulse after the final 1 an 8 pulse FLP containing the following data: 000010 with a final clock pulse. - 10.
+Use a Traffic Generator to send the DUT a series of the following 2 FLPs alternating at 16 ms apart: a 17 pulse FLP containing the following data: 11000111 with no clock pulse after the final logic one data pulse, and an 8 pulse FLP containing the following data: 000010 with a final clock pulse. - 10.
 Observe whether the DUT entered the Acknowledge Detect state.